 Your baggage is transported from place to place, but we will ask you to put your bags and camp bed by the trailer in the morning and take them off in the evening if they have not been unloaded.

 The luggage should be easy to stack for those in charge of the luggage, so use a backpack or suitcase, not plastic bags, etc. Remember to use a legible name tag on the luggage.

 The camp beds are fine to sleep on and quite wide, but they are fairly new, so it can be difficult to adjust the aluminium crossbar at the end as the cover is tight.
 Just leave one crossbar in the bag, the camp bed works fine without it.
 REMEMBER to bring one or two mattress pads as the camp beds are a little hard on the back.

-- Day pack for holding water bottle, rainwear, lunch, etc.
+- Day pack for holding a water bottle, rainwear, lunch, etc.

 - Large backpack or suitcase with clothes, toiletries, plenty of socks, etc.

-- Sleeping bag, pillow (optional), one thick/two thin mattress pads for the camp bed.
+- Sleeping bag, pillow (optional), one thick/too thin mattress pad for the camp bed.

 - Hiking boots/shoes

 - Sandals (optional) for a change of footwear